Last updated 7th July, 2018

 “When you get someone interested in the case and willing to stick with it you’ve got something, and I’m darn lucky to have Dolores.” – William Heirens

 The Fight To Free William Heirens

 Dolores Kennedy was determined to fight for the innocence of William Heirens and get him released from jail.
-She hired a defence attorney, Jed Stone, to re-examine the case and the evidence which had convinced the nation that William Heirens was the Lipstick Killer.
+She hired a defense attorney, Jed Stone, to re-examine the case and the evidence which had convinced the nation that William Heirens was the Lipstick Killer.

 The fingerprint on the ransom note: Suspicions on the credibility of this evidence have been raised.
-Initially police found no prints and sent the note to the FBI whose advanced techniques found two prints on the front of the ransom note.
+Initially, police found no prints and sent the note to the FBI whose advanced techniques found two prints on the front of the ransom note.

 Upon retesting the note with today’s developed methodology, a forensic examiner has claimed the fingerprint in question was highly unusual and a full and obvious print such as this is very rarely found at a crime scene.
 They concluded it is a strong possibility that print was left at the scene on purpose, transferred from the fingerprints police had on file for William Heirens to manufacture evidence he was at the scene of the crime.

 Handwriting analysis: In 1946 samples of William Heirens handwriting were said to have been compared to both the ransom note and the scrawled message left on the wall with a clear match found.

 Experts hired by Heirens however disagree and say the handwriting is not a match or even a close match and it should never have been submitted as evidence.

 The message on the wall: Possibly the most disturbing aspect of this case is the revelation by a retired Chicago reporter that the killer did not leave the now infamous message on the wall of Frances Brown’s home.
 He claims it was a reporter who wrote the message, who arrived at the crime scene before police and thought it would make the case more interesting and newsworthy.